 Selecting variables in most statistics packages is very simple.
 For example, SAS uses VAR Q1-Q4 to select variables q1, q2, q3, and q4.
 Selecting observations, on the other hand, usually uses logic like GENDER==”F” to select all the females.
 That logic is used in various commands like WHERE, IF, and so on.

 R is radically different in that it allows you to use many of the same methods to select both variables and observations.
-For example you could use logic to select all your numeric variables and row names (like variable names except for observations) to select observations.
+For example, you could use logic to select all your numeric variables and row names (like variable names except for observations) to select observations.
 This perspective offers such great flexibility that our books include three chapters of variations.
-That requires too much discussion for this web site, so I’ll present just some basic examples.
-However, these exam do cover many of the most common selection tasks.
+That requires too much discussion for this website, so I’ll present just some basic examples.
+However, these examples do cover many of the most common selection tasks.

-LIBNAME myLib 'C:\myRfolder'; OPTIONS _LAST_=myLib.mydata; PROC PRINT; VAR workshop q1 q2 q3 q4; WHERE gender="m"; RUN; * Creating a data set from selected variables; DATA myLib.myMalesWQ; SET myLib.mydata; WHERE gender="m"; KEEP workshop q1-q4; RUN; PROC PRINT DATA=myLib.myMalesWQ; RUN;
+SASLIBNAME myLib 'C:myRfolder'; OPTIONS _LAST_=myLib.mydata; PROC PRINT; VAR workshop q1 q2 q3 q4; WHERE gender="m"; RUN; * Creating a data set from selected variables; DATA myLib.myMalesWQ; SET myLib.mydata; WHERE gender="m"; KEEP workshop q1-q4; RUN; PROC PRINT DATA=myLib.myMalesWQ; RUN;

 SPSSCD 'c:myRfolder'.
 GET FILE='mydata.sav'.
 SELECT IF (gender EQ "m").
 LIST workshop q1 TO q4.
 SAVE OUTFILE='myMalesWQ.sav'.
 EXECUTE.